 All incoming orders for prescription spectacles are checked and you will be advised if there are any obvious discrepancies in your prescription.
 All outgoing prescription spectacles are also thoroughly checked by our quality control staff who ensure that your glasses have been made to the required prescription and to the highest standard.

 SelectSpecs.com have been providing high quality glasses since 2004 to 1000’s of new and returning customers every year!
-Why not see what our customers have to say about us by viewing our customer comments pages.
+Why not see what our customers have to say about us by viewing reviews over at customer comments pages.

 In order to buy prescription glasses from SelectSpecs.com you will need your prescription, if you do not have a prescription you either do not need glasses or you haven’t had your eyes tested recently.
 If you have not had your eyes tested in the past 2 years then we highly recommend visiting your local optician for a check up, not only will this test tell you if you require glasses but it also acts as a general health check.